YellowJacketLinux/LFS/tlive-lfs.md

-The default install location is actually within `/usr/local` however `/usr/local` generally should be reserved for software built locally from source that is not under the control of the package manager.
+The default install location is actually within `/usr/local` however `/usr/local` generally should be reserved for software built locally from source that is not under the control of a package manager.

 As the root user, create the directory `/opt/texlive`: